kylewaynebenson/Glyphs-Scripts/README.md

 Python scripts I've created for use in Glyphs.app.
 I can give no promise that any of these work nor that they won't completely destroy your project so please use them with a good backup on your project.

 ## About Each Script
+### Add Corner Component
+Adds a selected corner component to the selected node(s) with the option to apply on all compatible masters (if masters are compatible).
+If multiple nodes are selected, it first applies the "sharpen corner" function.
 ### Change Width Centered
 This is kind of like a multiplexer, only more boring.
 You plug in a width, and it can adjust the RSB and LSB of all masters of a selected character to get it to that width.
 I created this script because Glyphs default behavior is to just add the space to the RSB.
 But with tabular figures, CJK full width latin characters, or a multiplexed font you'll want to keep the spacing pretty similar to how it previously was.
 ### Average Width